scipy-conference/scipy_proceedings/papers/pydra/paper.rst

 is often time consuming, error-prone and difficult to share with others.
 Consistency, reproducibility and scalability demand scientific workflows to be organized into fully automated pipelines.
-This was the motivation behind writting a new dataflow engine written in Python, *Pydra*, that is presented in this paper.
+This was the motivation behind *Pydra* - a new dataflow engine written in Python, that is presented in this paper.

 The package is a part of the second generation of the *Nipype* ecosystem